mscdex/node-imap/README.md

 * **closeBox**(Function) - _(void)_ - Closes the currently open mailbox. **Any messages marked as Deleted in the mailbox will be removed if the mailbox was NOT opened in read-only mode.** Also, logging out or opening another mailbox without closing the current one first will NOT cause deleted messages to be removed.
 The Function parameter is the callback with one parameter: the error (null if none).

+* **boxStatus**(String[, Array], Function) - _(void)_ - Requests the status of the indicated mailbox, see http://tools.ietf.org/html/rfc3501#section-6.3.10 for more details on the STATUS call and when it's wise to use it.
+The String parameter is the name (including any necessary prefix/path) of the mailbox.
+The optional Array parameter specifies status data items you want to get.
+Valid values for this array are: 'MESSAGES', 'RECENT', 'UIDNEXT', 'UIDVALIDITY' and 'UNSEEN'.
+If you don't submit that array, the call will get all of them.
+The Function parameter is the callback with two parameters: the error (null if none), and an object whose properties are the requested status data items (all lowercase) and the value is the corresponding value obtained from the server.

 * **addBox**(String, Function) - _(void)_ - Creates a new mailbox on the server.
 The String parameter is the name (including any necessary prefix/path) of the new mailbox to create.
 The Function parameter is the callback with one parameter: the error (null if none).

 * **delBox**(String, Function) - _(void)_ - Removes a specific mailbox that exists on the server.
 The String parameter is the name (including any necessary prefix/path) of the mailbox to remove.
 The Function parameter is the callback with one parameter: the error (null if none).